Furniture and Home Appliances Are Taking a Long Time to Arrive; Try These Non-Traditional Sources Instead

 To reduce the risk, make sure you watch any available product videos (especially consumer ones on YouTube) and check out reviews and ratings thoroughly.
 You should also make sure there’s an easy return policy in place in case you’re unhappy with your purchase.

 Temporary home appliances and furniture while you wait

 Another option is to buy from a traditional store, but find a creative way to fill the gap until the item arrives.

 - Renting appliances or pieces of furniture: There are lots of stores that offer furniture and appliance rentals, including Conns, Aarons, and Rent-a-center.

 - Borrowing from a friend: Maybe a friend or colleague has an extra TV or mini-fridge they could spare for a few weeks?
 You could even ask a neighbor.

 - Repurpose other items: Find ways to use what you have to make do.
 Use your pullout sofa as a bed until your mattress arrives, stack boxes to make a coffee table or nightstand, or use your desk as a makeshift dining table.
 It might be inconvenient, but if it means getting the piece of furniture or appliance you really want, it should be worth it in the long run.

 - Use communal services: Waiting on a washer?
 Find out where the nearest laundromat is and work up a schedule with your spouse.
 Treadmill on back-order?
 Hit up your neighborhood’s community center for a workout instead (if it’s open right now).

 The bottom line is you have options.
 Though it can be frustrating to find out that new refrigerator or washer-dryer is six months out, there are ways to get through or alternative sources you can mine instead.

-Need help paying for those items once you’re ready to buy?
+Need help paying for those home appliances and furniture once you’re ready to buy?
 A cash-out refinance might be able to help.
 Get in touch with an Embrace Home Loans team member today to talk through your options.